hextech-group/social/README.md

 # personal.community
-A $HIVE powered social profile.
+A $HIVE powered social profile

 Static Site files are located in ./docs/ upon building, https://personal.community/ runs on GitHub pages using this repo.